 Do sulphites in wine cause headaches?

-How to tell how much sulphur a wine contains?
+How do I tell how much sulphur is in a bottle of wine?

-For those of you that think you might be sensitive to sulphites, may I suggest that you first go for a chat with your GP, and secondly take a look at trying some of our Natural Wine.
+For those of you that think you might be sensitive to sulphites, may I suggest that you go for a chat with your GP, stick to sulphite free wines and take a look at trying some of our natural and organic wines.